openxc/vi-firmware/docs/config/reference.rst

 The attributes of a ``signal`` object within a ``message`` are:

+``generic_name``
-``generic_name`` - The name of the associated generic signal name (from the OpenXC specification) that this should be translated to.
+  The name of the associated generic signal name (from the OpenXC specification) that this should be translated to.
 Optional - if not specified, the signal is read and stored in memory, but not sent to the output bus.
 This is handy for combining the value of multiple signals into a composite measurement such as steering wheel angle with its sign.

+``bit_position``
-``bit_position`` - (required only if not a database-backed mapping) The staring bit position of this signal within the message.
+  The starting bit position of this signal within the message.
+Required unless this is a database-backed mapping.

+``bit_size``
-``bit_size`` - (required only if not a database-backed mapping) The width in bits of the signal.
+  The width in bits of the signal.
+Required unless this is a database-backed mapping.

+``factor``
-``factor`` - (required only if not a database-backed mapping) The signal value is multiplied by this if set.
-Optional.
+  The signal value is multiplied by this if set.
+Required unless this is a database-backed mapping.

+``offset``
-``offset`` - (required only if not a database-backed mapping) This is added to the signal value if set.
-Optional.
+  This is added to the signal value if set.
+Required unless this is a database-backed mapping.

+``handler`` (optional)
-``handler`` - (optional) The name of a function that will be compiled with the firmware and should be applied to the signal's value after the normal translation.
+  The name of a function that will be compiled with the firmware and should be applied to the signal's value after the normal translation.
 See the :ref:`value-handlers` section for details.

+``ignore`` (optional)
-``ignore`` - (default: false) Setting this to ``true`` on a signal will silence output of the signal.
+  Setting this to ``true`` on a signal will silence output of the signal.
 The VI will not monitor the signal nor store any of its values.
 This is useful if you are using a custom handler for an entire message, want to silence the normal output of the signals it handles, *and* you don't need the VI to keep track of the values of any of the signals separately (in the ``lastValue`` field).
 If you need to use the previously stored values of any of the signals, you can use the ``ignoreHandler`` as a value handler for the signal.
+Defaults to ``false``.

+``enabled`` (optional)
-``enabled`` - (optional, true by default) Enable or disable all processing of a CAN signal.
+  Enable or disable all processing of a CAN signal.
 By default, a signal is enabled; if this flag is false, the signal will be left out of the generated source code.
+Defaults to ``true``.

 The difference between ``ignore``, ``enabled`` and using an ``ignoreHandler`` can be confusing.
 To summarize the difference: